azgskull/chatroom/README.md

 # Run in production

-You need to build react, and use server to serve the front and the api (not an ideal solution)
+You need to build react, and use server to serve the front and the api (not an ideal solution just for heroku)

 ```cmd
 yarn heroku-postbuild